Real-World Applications of PETs

 - Confidential Patient Data Management: Encryption and robust access controls ensure that electronic health records (EHRs) are protected from unauthorized access.

 - Personalized Medicine: Differential privacy can be used to analyze genetic data for research while protecting the identities of individuals.
-Concepts like Ethical AI are also paramount in this field.

 Finance and FinTech